osrf/gazebo_tutorials/animated_box/tutorial_6.md

 # Run the simulation and connect with your own executable

-Make sure Gazebo is not running.
+Make sure Gazebo-classic is not running.

 The integrated_main example demonstrates the following: